 Each state has real estate laws to adhere to and specific forms to complete.
-They protect buyer’s by giving them time to exercise due diligence while providing full disclosure.
-The buyer is afforded the right to walk away for a variety of reasons.
-For example, if the inspection reveals needed repairs or structural deficiencies, the escrow will fail.
+They protect home buyers by giving them time to exercise due diligence while providing full disclosure.
+The home buyer is afforded the right to walk away for a variety of reasons.
+For example, if the home inspection reveals needed repairs or structural deficiencies, the escrow will fail.

 Real estate transactions have many moving parts with several professionals involved in the process.
-This includes attorneys, bankers, and real estate agents and brokers.
+This includes attorneys, bankers, and real estate agents and real estate brokers.
 Buyers should be clear that partnering with firms who can meet the demands is as important as finding the perfect MLS listing.
 If you are asking yourself what do real estate attorney do just follow our real estate tips and advice column to find the answer.